Vietnamese migrant brides in Taiwan: Organizations Helping Foreign Brides

 Because of the above-mentioned problems that foreign brides have to deal with, local governments have established Foreign Spouse Family Service Centers, which are facilities supposed to help foreign spouses.
 They are meant to provide general assistance and put foreign spouses in contact with relevant authorities.
 The government’s plan is to have at least one center in each town, but so far it has not been achieved because of the supposed lack of qualified institutions to support the centers.

 At the same time, non-profit organizations financially supported by the state have been established in Taiwan.
 Their goal is to assist these women in adapting to a new life.
 The staff are local people who facilitate an easier exchange of information between women and the government.
 They also manage the Foreign Spouse Family Service Centers and set them into local communities.
 In addition, regular workshops and "foreign spouse life adaptation classes" were created, which educate them about Taiwanese culture.
 In order to enable foreign brides to communicate better with their new family members and to assist their children with studying or finding a new job, Mandarin and Taiwanese language classes are provided.
 Furthermore, 'multicultural' workshops and social events, where women have the opportunity to share parts of their culture with local people, are organized.
 Brides have the opportunity to participate in dance performances, food exhibitions, or give lectures to local children in schools.
 On the one hand, these events help women to integrate among locals, but on the other hand, they draw more attention to their "difference" and thus widen the gap between the Taiwanese and them.

-As for an example, The Pearl S. Buck Foundation in Taipei has been dedicated to helping foreign brides and their children in Taiwan since 1997.
+The Pearl S. Buck Foundation in Taipei has been dedicated to helping foreign brides and their children in Taiwan since 1997.
 The foundation offers a wide range of different activities.
 In 2022, the ‘’New Residents Market 2.0’’ was organized by members of this foundation and other sponsors.
 The aim of this event was a cultural exchange between locals and foreign brides who had the opportunity to introduce the culture of their native country to the local people, including their authentic exotic food and products.